risapav/docker_stm32/README.md

 # docker_stm32
-A simple Docker container building system for developing SW for STM32
+A simple Docker container, prepared for developing and building apps, using crosscompiling for STM32

 ## Clone